 Flint Mine Solar Project

-As will be detailed in the PIP and at subsequent outreach events, the sponsors of the Flint Mine Solar project have endeavored to find a relatively concealed project location, in order to insure that the low-profile solar electric generating plant will be largely hidden from view from any nearby residential properties, as well as from NYS 9-W and the other major thoroughfares in the project area.
-The sponsors have also drafted a mitigation plan to minimize impacts on local archaeological resources and wildlife habitats that may exist on some of the former farm fields that are proposed to host this solar photovoltaic project.Preliminary Scoping Statement (PSS)
+As is further detailed in the PIP Plan, the sponsors of the Flint Mine Solar project have endeavored to find a relatively concealed project location, where the low-profile solar electric generating plant will be largely hidden from view from most nearby residential properties, as well as from US Highway 9W, Schoharie Turnpike and the other major thoroughfares in the project area.
+The sponsors will implement a mitigation plan to minimize impacts on local archaeological resources and wildlife habitats that may exist on some of the former farm fields that are proposed to host this solar photovoltaic project.Preliminary Scoping Statement (PSS)